LindenHolt-Whittaker/ProductBrowser/README.md

 cd ProductAPI
 dotnet run
 ```
-The API will be available at http://localhost:5182
+The API will be available at http://localhost:5000 by default

 2. **Start the Frontend:**
 ```bash